 Back in the 1960s and 1970s, Dodge was best known for its compact Dart, a simple car with an iron constitution and a few hot-rod models that gained a strong following among enthusiasts.
 Dodge tried to recapture those fond memories with the 2013-2016 Dart, albeit with less success.

-Current Dodge Dart The Dodge Dart is a compact sedan whose basic structure, suspension and steering are derived from the Alfa Romeo Giulietta, a sporty hatchback sold in Europe.
-This isn't just an Italian dressed in an Uncle Sam hat, though.
-The Dart is not only much bigger than the Alfa, it's also larger than its myriad "compact" car competitors.
-Only VW's Jetta comes close.
-This results in more passenger space and also creates the feeling that you're driving something rather substantial.
-It certainly doesn't feel like a compact car.
+The modern-day Dodge Dart was a compact sedan whose basic structure, suspension and steering were derived from the Alfa Romeo Giulietta, a sporty hatchback sold in Europe.
+But there were differences.
+The Dart was not only much bigger than the Alfa, but it was also larger than its myriad compact car competitors.
+Only VW's Jetta came close.
+As a result, the Dart had more passenger space and made you feel as if you were driving something more substantial than an ordinary compact car.